, more visceroperitoneal, most visceroperitoneal

-A form of pain in which stimuli within the stomach area causes painful reactions when they are touched or if any pressure is applied to another external region of the body: The painful viscerosensory reflexes
+A form of pain in which stimuli within the stomach area causes painful reactions when the stomach is touched or if any pressure is applied to another external region of the body: The tender and smarting viscerosensory reflexes

 were a result of somatic structures (skin and muscle) that came from a malfunctioning internal organ.

-During the manual abdominal examination, the doctor pressed firmly on various sectors of the patient's abdomen, causing a viscerosensory reflex in the patient who winced and twisted away from the doctor's probing hands.
+During the manual abdominal examination, Dr. Tall pressed firmly on various sectors of Jane's abdomen causing a viscerosensory reflex in her, and she winced and twisted away from the doctor's probing hands.

 According to the medical examiner, there appeared to be a cyst under the patient's skin of her right hand which resulted in a viscerosensory reflex when it was touched by the dermatologist.